Michail-Marakis/Sokoban-AStar-and-DRL/README.md

 # SOKOBAN AI SOLVER

 An AI-based solver for the classic **Sokoban** puzzle, implemented using the **A\*** search algorithm with heuristic evaluation and deadlock detection.
+The UI is being built with Swing Library in JAVA.
+A Deep Reinforcement Learning Algorithm is also being built.
 ---

 ## Game Rules